django/deps/draft/email-providers.md

   replacement from above.

 * If called with no arguments, return `providers.default`.

-* If called with `fail_silently`, issue a deprecation warning indicating that `fail_silently` should be moved to the sending call.

 * If called with keyword arguments but no `backend` import path, return `providers.create_connection(DEFAULT_EMAIL_PROVIDER_ALIAS,